LiHaoTan/IVLEMultimediaStreamingDownload/IVLE Multimedia DL.md

 1. Install FFmpeg.
 (See Below)
-2. Run the Javascript code below and copy the printed FFmpeg command into command line.
+2. Run the Javascript code below (can be saved to snippets) and the FFmpeg command will be copied to your clipboard.

 #macOS
 ```bash